HannaHojaiji/EE-209AS/README.md

 ## Materials needed
 1) For the first stage: Collect an Android phone and a collection of sensors that includes a smartwatch and a earable.
 We will then set up stable wireless connection betweeen the Android phone and these sensors so that authenication and data communication can be achieved.

-2) After setting up this connection, we can utilize a passive NFC tag as a local (and physical) key identifier.
+2) After setting up this connectioon, we will implement inital-pairing process with an Android app.
+For example, we can utilize a passive NFC tag as a local (and physical) key identifier and an Andorid app that help establish NFC authenication and WiFi/bluetooth connection.

+3) For the periodic-verifying process, we will leverage the acuators inside the smartwatch and the earable to create human-recognizable event(s).
+Then, the android app will be updated to analyze user response pattern.

-3) If a simple sensor system is needed, we can build one by using arduino, sensor module, and wifi module.
+4) Optional: If a custom sensor module is needed, we can build one by using arduino, sensor chips, and wifi chips.

 ## Timeline for the project
 Week 3-4: Develop the android application to generate the NFC code and authentication.
 Program phone/watch to colelct sensor data and establish connection.